How does the computer work?

 Consider you have a bulb, so there are two possibilities either bulb is on or off.
 So, when the bulb is on, we consider it as 1 and when it is off, we consider it as 0.
 So, we can achieve the binary language using the voltage.

 If you have Seen any Electronic Circuit and it is having zeroes or ones, means on and off.
 So, one bulb can give us 2 messages i.e. On or Off or high voltage or low voltage.
 If we increase the number of bulbs to two, we will get 4 different messages.
 As we increase the number of bulbs it will give us more instructions or patterns.

 2- bulbs – 2^2= 4 instructions

 16 bulbs – 2^16= 65536 instructions.

-The above IC is an 8 pin IC.
+The above IC is an 8-pin IC.
 You can consider each pin as a bulb that can store some values or instructions.
 So, this IC can generate 8 bits of instructions.
-Which will further use for executing the tasks.
+Which will be further used for executing the tasks.
 Like this, the binary number system is used to make communication.

 So, we learned that the Binary system is used for communication and to pass instructions to computers.
 But we are aware of the decimal system only.
 Relation of binary number system with decimal as follows.